Madrone Wall Park seasonal closure

-Feyrer Park / Wagon Wheel Molalla River Access Closed
+Feyrer Park / Wagon Wheel Molalla River Access open

-Boat access to the Molalla River from Feyrer Park and Wagon Wheel is closed for the summer season and will reopen Nov.
-1, 2019.
+Boat access to the Molalla River is open for the season.

 Barlow Wayside Park is located 11 miles east of Sandy.
-This forested gem is located near what was once the Barlow Road segment of the Oregon Trail.
-Our project partner, the Bureau of Land Management, expanded its adjacent Sandy Ridge Trail biking system to connect with this pedestrian-only park.
+This forested gem is near what was once the Barlow Road segment of the Oregon Trail.
+Our project partners, the Mt.
+Hood Stewardship Council and the Bureau of Land Management, expanded the adjacent Sandy Ridge Trail biking system to connect with this park with pedestrian-only trails.

 Among our region's most popular park destinations, Barton Park is a recreational gem located on the Clackamas River.
 This one of a kind park features camping, hiking, multiple day use and event amenities, and a variety of river recreation opportunities.